What is stomatitis?

 Contact stomatitis is an uncommon allergic reaction affecting the inside of the mouth caused by contact with an allergen, usually flavourings, metals or other components in oral hygiene products, foods, dental restorations and medications.
 It may also be called allergic contact stomatitis to distinguish this form from intraoral irritant reactions.

 Who gets contact stomatitis and why?

 Contact stomatitis is a delayed hypersensitivity (Type IV) reaction to a chemical in contact with the lining of the mouth.
-It occurs in people already sensitized to the allergen.
-However it is quite uncommon compared to contact allergic dermatitis or contact cheilitis probably because:
+It occurs in people already sensitised to the allergen.
+However it is quite uncommon compared to contact allergic dermatitis or contact cheilitis, probably because: